 A simple google search about your state’s trespassing laws could save your butt.
 They can be the difference between a hefty fine/jail time or your freedom.
 Know what cops can and cannot do to you if you were to be caught.
 Know your rights and have a plan if you get detained by police.

 If you ever get caught by police outside of a property (and they don’t have solid proof YOU were in there), 99% of the time you can talk your way out of it if you know and assert your rights and don’t say anything to incriminate yourself.

 Exploring mines/sewers is for more advanced explorers.
 These types of locations require different equipment and are generally more dangerous.
 I would not recommend it to any urban explorer beginner.
 Unless you’re going with a highly experienced explorer, I would recommend you simply avoid these locations and stick to buildings.

-Like I mentioned at the beginning of this posts, I could list off so many more tips for new urban explorers, but I think that these 15 tips alone are good enough to steer you in the right direction.
+Like I mentioned at the beginning of this post, I could list off so many more urban exploration tips, but I think that these 15 tips alone are good enough to steer you in the right direction.
 I hope you guys find them useful.
 If you have any tips you’d like to share, please comment them down below.
 Thanks for reading!